intuition

 - · Why sharing a pizza is just division

-- · Why sin and cos chase each other
+- · Why sin and cos meet at 45° (the Pythagorean identity)